Limit Models in Strictly Stable Abstract Elementary Classes: Reduced Towers

 \begin{definition} A tower $(\bar M,\bar a,\bar N)\in\K^*_{\mu,\alpha}$ is said to be \emph{reduced} provided that for every $(\bar M',\bar a,\bar N)\in\K^*_{\mu,\alpha}$ with $(\bar M,\bar a,\bar N)\leq(\bar M',\bar a,\bar N)$ we have that for every $i<\alpha$,

 \end{definition}

 The proofs of the following three results about reduced towers only require that the class $\K$ be stable in $\mu$ and that $\mu$-splitting satisfies the continuity property.
-None of these results uses the assumption that $\kappa^*_\mu(\K)=\omega$.
+Although \cite{ShVi} works under stronger assumptions than we currently, none of these results use anything beyond Assumption \ref{assm}.
+In particular, $\kappa^*_\mu(\K)=\omega$ holds in \cite{ShVi}, but is not used.